benjaminpharris/benjaminpharris.github.io/index.md

 title: Home
 ---

-## About Me
+## About Me (Briefly)
-I’m a data scientist  who blends finance, data science, and creative coding.
-This is where I share some of the projects I build in Python — from statistical modeling to fractal explorers.
+I’m a data scientist who blends statistics, finance, and bad humor.
+This is where I share some of the projects I build in Python (and R) — from statistical modeling to fractal explorers.

 * 📈 Finance, modeling, and market structure
 * 🧪 Experimentation and statistical inference
 * 🧠 Human-centered insight through data
-* 🎨 Visual & creative coding for fun

 ---